1. The Getty Villa

 Time Out says

-In 1974, oil magnate J Paul Getty opened a museum of his holdings in a faux villa in Malibu, based on the remains of the Villa dei Papiri in Herculaneum.
+In 1974, oil magnate J. Paul Getty opened a museum of his artistic holdings in a faux villa in Pacific Palisades, based on the remains of the Villa dei Papiri in Herculaneum, Italy.
 Derision from critics and ridicule from art experts followed, but no matter—the Getty grew into a beloved local attraction.
 In 1997, the decorative arts and paintings were moved to the Getty Center, and the villa was closed for conversion into a museum for Getty’s collection of Mediterranean antiquities.
 When it reopened in 2006, part-restored and part-transformed by architects Jorge Silvetti and Rodolfo Machado, the press was rather kinder.

-The site also holds conservation laboratories, seminar rooms and a research library, plus temporary exhibitions.
-Note, though, that you’ll need to book a timed ticket (free) in order to visit the museum: walk-ins aren’t accepted.
-At peak times, be sure to book well in advance; try and book your ticket for early in the morning in order to beat the crowds.
+Note that you’ll need to book a (free) timed ticket in order to visit the museum; walk-ins aren’t accepted.
+At peak times, be sure to book well in advance.
+If you want to beat the crowds, try to get an early-morning time slot.

 Details